 Barrels are nearly always acceptable to put in a medieval world.

-Groups of barrels can offer some medium sized cover.
+Groups of barrels can offer some medium sized cover to a player.

 There is a road running through this medieval village, and perhaps someone in the village knows how to repair and build carts.